Direactree

 The isAllExpanded prop is a boolean value that determines whether all nodes are expanded for initial render.

-<Direactree structure={structure} isAllExpanded={true} />
+<Direactree structure={structure} isAllExpanded={true} />Try it!

 - C:/